 When younger couples divorce, they generally agree on a temporary alimony situation.
 These agreements are designed to help one spouse get back on his or her feet after the divorce.
 Usually, after a certain amount of time—or in the event of remarriage—alimony will be terminated.
 In gray divorces, however, you may end up paying spousal support for the rest of your life.
 It’s not uncommon for courts to require older, working spouses to pay alimony.
 An alimony attorney can help you navigate and understand the financial impact of a gray divorce.

 Whether you’re already retired or about to retire, you’ll likely end up seeing your retirement benefits cut in half.
 This is an important consideration because previous financial holdings may not be enough to sustain you if you have to give half to your ex-spouse.
 Retirement plan division decrees tend to be vague and can cause a lot of confusion.

 For example, many courts may order a 401(K) to be split evenly, but what exactly does that mean?
 Is the entire account split down the middle or just the amount acquired during the course of the marriage?
 Some divorcing partners actually choose this route instead of paying alimony.
-However, this should be considered carefully because alimony can be considered tax deductible while retirement benefits are not.
-Talk this through with a attorney carefully before committing.
+However, this should be considered carefully because alimony can be considered tax-deductible while retirement benefits are not.
+Talk this through with an attorney carefully before committing.